TimkaMLG/Piperror/README.md

 ## Documentation

-- File "Button.swift" - implementation of a button by creating a separate class "ButtonNode".
+- File "Button.swift" - implementation of a button by creating a separate class "ButtonNode" with property ```isUserInteractionEnabled = true```.
 The "handler" function responds to a button press.
 The "texture" method inserts the desired image.
 - The file "barrage.swift" creates an obstacle class which is added to the "Gamescene(number).swift"
 - The file "terminal.swift" creates a terminal template that implements the transfer of player commands.
-Each obstacle creates a prototype of such a term.
+Terminal creates buttons by special class which contains ```hadnler1``` to handle entered commands and save them as property of barrage.